 Greenbrier Express (2011-2014)

 The cars were moved from Denver, Colorado, to Pottstown, Pennsylvania, in February 2011 in preparation for the planned Greenbrier Express train.
-The auction was held in Pottstown on September 18, 2014, at the Pottstown Industrial Complex (just west of the Home Depot), which has its own rail spur.
+After the failure of the project, an auction was held in Pottstown on September 18, 2014, at the Pottstown Industrial Complex (just west of the Home Depot), which has its own rail spur.

 Nine were listed as “tunneled”, with bare interiors: